Leipzig-class corvette: Characteristics

 The ships of the Leipzig class were 87 m long at the waterline and 87.5 m long overall.
 They had a beam of 14 m and a draft of 6.2 m forward and 6.9 m aft.
 They displaced 3980 t as designed and up to 4626 t at full load.

-The ships' hulls were constructed with transverse and longitudinal iron frames, with two layers of wood planking and a layer of copper sheathing to protect the hulls from biofouling on long-distance cruises where periodic maintenance would not be possible.
-The hulls were divided into seven watertight compartments; Leipzig was heavily rebuilt in the mid-1880s, and her hull was divided into nine and later ten compartments.
+The ships' hulls were constructed with transverse and longitudinal iron frames, to which the iron hull plating was fixed.
+Because iron was much more susceptible to biofouling, it was necessary to protect the hull with two layers of wood planking—the first teak and the second oak—and a layer of copper sheathing.
+(Note: The wood layers were needed to prevent electrolytic reaction between differing metal types, which was already a well-known phenomenon at the time.)
+This was particularly necessary, since the ships were intended to be deployed on long-distance cruises where periodic maintenance would not be possible.
+The hulls were divided into seven watertight compartments.
 Both ships had a double bottom under the engine room.
 The ships were designed with a forecastle, but were completed with a flush deck instead.
+They had a straight stem and, unlike most larger vessels of the era, did not have a ram bow.

 Leipzig and Prinz Adalbert were stiff vessels, rolling and pitching badly, particularly when their fuel bunkers were full.
 They performed moderately under sail.
 The ship's crew consisted of 39 officers and 386 enlisted men.
 Each ship carried a number of smaller boats, including one picket boat, two launches, one pinnace, one cutter, two yawls, and one dinghy.

 Machinery

 The ships were powered by a single horizontal, 3-cylinder marine steam engine that drove one 2-bladed screw propeller that was 6 m in diameter.
-Steam was provided by ten coal-fired fire-tube boilers for Leipzig and six fire-tube boilers for Prinz Adalbert.
+Steam was provided by six coal-fired fire-tube boilers.
 These were placed in a single boiler room and were ducted into a single, retractable funnel.
 Leipzig had a designed speed of 14 kn from 1200 nominal horsepower, but on speed trials, she reached 15.8 kn at 6050 PS.
 Prinz Adalbert had similar performance.
 The ships had a cruising radius of 2330 nmi at a speed of 10 kn, and at a speed of 14 knots, their range fell to 1580 nmi.

 Leipzig and Prinz Adalbert were equipped with a full ship rig to supplement their steam engines on long-distance cruises.

-When she was modernized in the mid-1880s, Leipzig received new boilers that necessitated the installation of a second funnel, which unlike her original funnel, was fixed in place.
-Her original screw was replaced with a four-bladed propeller that was 5.8 m in diameter.
-She also had an electrical generator installed, which produced 9.1 kW at 55 Volts.
+The total sail area amounted to 2600 m2, which was found to be insufficient once the ships entered service; this was the same sail area as the s, which were half the size of the Leipzigs.
+As a result, the corvettes were not particularly effective under sail.